ffreemt/convbot/README.md

 ```
 ## Not tested in Windows 10 and Mac

 The module uses pytorch that is installed differently in Windows than in Linux.
-To run in Windows or Mac, you can probably just try to install pytorch manually.
+To run `convbot` in Windows or Mac, you may give it a spin  by cloning the repo (git clone [https://github.com/ffreemt/convbot](https://github.com/ffreemt/convbot)) and installing pytorch manually.